kossiitkgp/KWoC-Frontend/SiteContent.md

 #### Will I receive a stipend for participating in KWoC?

-No, we do not offer any stipend for participation in KWoC.
+Unfortunately, we do not offer any stipend for participation in KWoC.
+This is a program designed for onboarding students with Open Source culture.

 #### Which programming language(s) do I need to be fluent in?